Last Updated on September 30, 2023 by Louise Carter

-It is critical that you take precautionary steps by safe-proofing your room, sleeping on a mattress on the floor or using bed rails for added protection.
-For seniors, it’s advisable to keep the sleep environment as consistent as possible.
+Take precautionary steps by safe-proofing your room, sleeping on a mattress on the floor, or using bed rails for added protection.

 What Prevents People from Falling Out Of Bed?